-- We operate an after-school and holiday club for local children - The Grimsby, Cleethorpes and District Youth Orchestra make use of our Markham Hall and Master's Room on a weekly basis - We enter external candidates for examinations which they would not otherwise be able to access - Our sports field is now the home of Grimsby Borough Junior Football Club
+- We operate an after-school and holiday club for local children, although this was restricted between March and August 2020. - The Grimsby, Cleethorpes and District Youth Orchestra make use of our Markham Hall and Master's Room on a weekly basis. - We enter external candidates for examinations which they would not otherwise be able to access. - Our sports field is now the home of Grimsby Borough Junior Football Club.